Workshops

 About Workshops

-The Institute for Economic Studies (IES) holds five research workshops.
+The Institute for Economic Studies (IES) holds the following research workshops.

 Microeconomics Workshop